Ghoulboy78/Scarpet-edit/docs/Documentation.md

  - `/world-edit paste` -> Pastes selection relative to player position.
 Be careful incase you didnt' choose a wise spot when making the selection.
  - `/world-edit paste <pos>` -> Pastes selection relative to `pos`
  - `/world-edit flood <block>` -> Performs a flood fill (fill connex volume) within the selection and starting at the player's position.
 Can both "fill" what used to be air or replace some other block.
- - `/world-edit flood <block> <axis>` -> Flood fill will happen only perpendicular to iven axis.
-Setting axis to `y`, for isntance, will fill the horizontal plane.
+ - `/world-edit flood <block> <axis>` -> Flood fill will happen only perpendicular to an axis.
+Setting axis to `y`, for instance, will fill the horizontal plane.
+ - `/world-edit structure list` -> Lists all available structures.
+Currently, they are all in the same file as the lang files, this may change soon.
+You can add other structure files, and they will load properly
+ - `/world-edit structure load <structure name> <pos?>` -> Loads a structure relative to `pos`, or relative to player position if not specified.
+ - `/world-edit structure save <name> entities?|force?` -> Saves current selection to a `.nbt` file compatible with vanilla structure blocks. `entities` will make it save entities, and `force` will override an existing strucute with the same name.
+ - `/world-edit structure delete <name>` -> Deletes a structure file called `name`.

 #### Flags